Skip to content

 }

-The tx is in the mempool.
+The transaction enters the mempool.
 Confirmation lands in the next block (~5 sec testnet, ~60 sec mainnet target).

 Errors